Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Melanoma in Children

-Melanoma is rare in children under age 10.
-Among children ages 10 to 19, it is more common but still rare.
+Melanoma is rare in children under age 10 years.
+Among children ages 10 to 19 years, it is more common but still rare.
 Parents should not be too alarmed by every minor skin imperfection in their children but should certainly talk to a dermatologist about any mole that changes rapidly or appears much different than the child's other moles.
+Children are growing and changing so moles on kids will grow and change normally.
 However, melanoma is as serious in children as it is in adults, and early detection is still critical.
 It is also noteworthy that the incidence of melanoma in children and adolescents has been steadily increasing.

 Sunlight and Ultraviolet Radiation Exposure